asross/c_utest/README.md

 	expected 1 to equal 0

 TEST_THAT(malloc_returns_null) failed with:
-	expected 0x7fa03a401a80 to equal 0x0
+	expected 0x7f9099403270 to equal 0x0

+TEST_THAT(cat_is_dog) failed with:
+	expected cat to equal dog

-Total failures: 3
+Total failures: 4
 ```